Utah prairie dog: Diet

 Utah prairie dogs are mainly herbivores, but they sometimes choose small insects, such as cicadas.
-They highly prefer grasses and forbs but they also do consume flowers in shrubs.
+They highly prefer grasses and forbs but they also do consume flowers on shrubs.
 Utah prairie dogs choose only a few species of grasses that are native to their surrounding soil.
 Eating green vegetation and forbs of high quality allows them to obtain large quantities of protein and energy, which is critical for activities such as lactation and hibernation.

 Reproduction

-Utah prairie dogs show polyandry behavior, and lay only one litter per year, which generally consists of one to eight pups, with a mean of 3.88 pups.
+Utah prairie dogs show polyandrous behavior, and lay only one litter per year, which generally consists of one to eight pups, with a mean of 3.88 pups.
 The size of litters directly correlate with maternal body mass.
 However, approximately twenty percent of the litter may be eradicated due to males cannibalizing juvenile Utah prairie dogs.
 The gestation period of a female Utah prairie dog is approximately 28 days.
 The breeding occurs generally from mid-March through early April.
 Female estrus occurs for just one day, for only a few hours during this breeding season.
 Nevertheless, this atypical cycle is sustainable because on average, ninety-seven percent of adult females are in conditions conducive to breeding and thus produce litters.
 The life expectancy of Utah prairie dogs is around five years.